-Four full years (16 quarters) of secondary education are required for graduation.
+Four full years (8 semesters) of secondary education are required for graduation.
 To receive a diploma from GLAA, attendance for the entire last semester of the final year is required, provided the student has the required credits.
 All previous transcripts of academic course work taken at other schools must be in the registrar's office by the beginning of the senior year to guarantee graduation.
-In order to march for graduation, the senior student must have 15 credits by the beginning of their senior year.
-Exceptions to this policy may be made by the Academic Standards Committee.
+Seniors that have not passed all their course requirements for graduation will not be permitted to march for Sunday's commencement.